Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

 Having arranged scores of trips to that destination before, escorted tour bosses would ensure the itinerary incudes a visit to that museum – when it’s actually open.
 You’ll also probably skip the mile-long queues snaking outside too.

 Some holidays are extremely difficult - and expensive - to plan independently

 Ever tried plotting your own safari in Kenya?

-You’ll have to arrange renting a car (not to mention brushing up on local driving laws), national park entrance fees, finding local guides, sourcing decent camps and lodges, not to mention dealing with the prospect of unexpected problems (What happens if your car breaks down in the middle of a lion-infested savannah?
+You’ll have to arrange renting a car (and brush up on local driving laws), national park entrance fees, finding local guides, sourcing decent camps and lodges, not to mention dealing with the prospect of unexpected problems (what happens if your car breaks down in the middle of a lion-infested savannah?
 Does the Masai Mara have petrol stations?).

 Independent travellers often underestimate the size of their credit card bill waiting at home.
 With escorted tours, all costs are taken care of.

 I have booked a holiday to Switzerland independently, staying at three different hotels.
 The first two will have been paid for before we go, but the final hotel needs to be paid while we’re there.
 The bill will be about 950 Swiss francs; can you suggest the best way to pay, please?
 My ideas are to use either Amex or MasterCard or buy a pre-paid card with the money uploaded.